-What is the difference between a separation and a divorce in Georgia -- and what are the rights of separated spouses?
-Answers to these and other questions about divorce and separation in Georgia are provided below.
-(For more information on Georgia family law, see our Georgia Divorce and Family Law page; you can find articles on getting a divorce in our Divorce Process area.)
+What is the difference between a separation and a divorce in Georgia—and what are separated spouses' rights?
+This article provides answers to these and other questions about divorce and separation in Georgia.

 A traditional divorce is exactly what you know it to be—a legal remedy for permanently terminating a marriage.
 In Georgia, spouses can request a fault-based or no-fault based divorce.
 Fault divorce means that one spouse is accusing the other of misconduct that caused the divorce.
 Common fault-based reasons include adultery, habitual intoxication, and cruel treatment.
 (Ga.
 Code Ann. § 19-5-3 (1-12).)
 Fault-based divorce is expensive and often requires the spouses to hire attorneys, present evidence, and spend significant time in court.

 In addition to fault divorce, Georgia (along with every other state) also offers a no-fault divorce, which is where you ask the court for a divorce due to an irretrievable breakdown in the marriage—meaning, neither spouse is responsible for the breakup.
 (Ga.
 Code Ann. § 19-5-3 (13).)
 No-fault divorce is much less involved than a fault divorce, because you don't have the added burden of proving misconduct that lead to the break up.
 Both fault and no-fault divorces end when a judge issues a final ruling dissolving the marriage and addressing unresolved issues of child custody, child support, spousal support, and property division issues.